Colorado dentist accused of poisoning his wife felt trapped in his marriage, prosecutor says

 CENTENNIAL, Colo. — (AP) — A Colorado dentist accused of killing his wife by gradually poisoning her wanted out of a marriage he felt trapped in, but didn't want to seek a divorce to protect his money and image, a prosecutor said Tuesday.

-“She is the ultra-marathon runner of dealing with this man’s betrayal, but she couldn’t outrun it at University Hospital on March 15,” said Mauro, pointing repeatedly at Craig and referring to him as “this man.”
+“She is the ultra-marathon runner of dealing with this man’s betrayal, but she couldn’t outrun it at University Hospital on March 15,” Mauro said, pointing repeatedly at Craig and referring to him as “this man.”

-James Craig is charged with murder in his wife's death in suburban Denver in 2023.
-He is also accused of trying to fabricate evidence in the case to make it look like she killed herself and of asking a fellow jail inmate to kill the detective who led the investigation into his wife's death.
+James Craig is charged with first-degree murder in his wife's death in suburban Denver in 2023.
+He is also accused of trying to fabricate evidence to make it look like she killed herself and of asking a fellow jail inmate to kill the detective who led the investigation into his wife's death.

+Jurors have the option of finding Craig guilty of manslaughter if they believe he helped his wife kill herself.
+But prosecutors say the only evidence Angela Craig wanted to end her life comes from James Craig, who they say isn't reliable and who allegedy tried to fabricate evidence making it look like his wife died by suicide.

 Photos from a hospital security camera shown in court depict Craig holding a syringe before he went into her room before her condition severely worsened, Mauro said.
 After administering the fatal dose through her IV, Craig walked out and texted with a fellow dentist he recently began having an affair with, he said.